About Our Work

 Our supporters

 The TJA's work is sustained by a combination of philanthropic grant funding and individual donors, primarily from the journalism industry.
 We are a grassroots group, and more than 20% of our active membership donates to support our work.
+We also have multiple philanthropic partners, which we disclose according to best practices recommended by the Institute for Nonprofit News.

 Thank you all for making our work possible!